austin-owensby/EverybodyCodes/ReadMe.md

 * Outbound calls are throttled to every 3 minutes in the EverybodyCodesGateway's `ThrottleCall()` function
 * Once inputs are downloaded, they are cached locally (PuzzleHelper's `WriteInputFile(int year, int quest)` function) through the `api/import-input-file` endpoint described below.
 * If you suspect your input is corrupted, you can get a fresh copy by deleting the old file and re-running the `api/import-input-file` endpoint.
+   * You may also need to delete the Version.txt, Seed.txt, and cipher.txt files to get a true refresh
 * The User-Agent header in the Program.cs's gateway configuration is set to me since I maintain this tool :)

 ## API